autumn-info-442a/team-e/HW3.md

 - Verification Steps: 1.
 User accesses the application 2.
 User navigates to the home page by clicking either Explore or Home 3.
 User clicks on a category 4.
 User clicks on a group 5.
 If the user is logged into their account and has not joined the group they clicked, the user should be able to request to join the group 6.
 The user's join status should change to pending and be greyed out once the user has requested to join the group.

-47. **TO DO** The system must limit the number of group members to 10, displaying an error message if a user requests to join and the member count is already 10.
+47. **COMPLETE** The system must limit the number of group members to 10, displaying an error message if a user requests to join and the member count is already 10.

-- Verification Steps: 1.
+- Verification Steps (will be tricky as a group needs to have 10 people in it): 1.
 User accesses the application 2.
 User navigates to the home page by clicking either Explore or Home 3.
 User clicks on a category 4.
 User clicks on a group 5.
 The number of members in the group should be displayed to the user 6.
 If the user tries to join a group with 10 members, an error will be displayed.

-48. **NEED TO REVISE** The user must be able to leave any group that they have joined by clicking on the “leave group” button.
+48. **COMPLETE** The user must be able to leave any group that they have joined by clicking on the “leave group” button.

 - Verification Steps: 1.
 User accesses the application 2.
 User navigates to the home page by clicking either Explore or Home 3.
 User clicks on a category 4.
 User clicks on a group 5.
-If the user is logged into their account and is a member of the group, the user should be able to click the leave group button which will redact the user's membership from the group.
+If the user is logged into their account and is a member of the group, the user should be able to click the leave group button which will redact the user's membership from the group 6.
+If the user isn't a member of the group, the user must request to join, be admitted be the group admin, then can click to leave the group.

 49. **REVISED** The system should allow users to leave comments by clicking on the comment button, and each comment should have a max character count error that will be thrown if the user creates a comment over the character limit.

 - Verification Steps: 1.
 User accesses the application 2.
 User navigates to the home page by clicking either Explore or Home 3.
 User clicks on a category 4.
 User clicks on a group 5.
 The user should be able to post a comment to the group by clicking the comment button 6.
 If the user reaches the max character count for a comment, an error will be displayed after the user tries to create the comment.

 - Reasoning for REVISED: We revised this requirement to match how we implemented the error to be thrown if the character count is at the limit.
-Instead of throwing the error while the user is typing, we implemented the error to be thrown if the user tries to create a comment over the character limit.
+Instead of throwing the error while the user is typing over the limit, we implemented the error to be thrown if the user tries to create a comment over the character limit.
 This change was made according to our development team and implementation methods that were chosen to be used.

-50. **COMPLETE** The system should display comments below the group information and show these comments in chronological order with the most recent comment being at the top.
+50. **REVISED** The system should display comments below the group information and show these comments in chronological order with the most recent comment being at the top.

 - Verification Steps: 1.
 User accesses the application 2.
 User navigates to the home page by clicking either Explore or Home 3.
 User clicks on a category 4.
 User clicks on a group 5.
-User clicks on blog posts 6.
-User should be able to view comments on blog posts in chronological order.
+User should be able to view comments on the group in chronological order.

+- Reasoning for REVISED: We revised this requirement's verbiage to match the location of where it's located in the application--group tab--and not on blog posts.

-51. **COMPLETE** Users must be able to view and reply to comments on each post from a thread system below the post.
+51. **REVISED** Users must be able to view and reply to comments on groups in a thread system below the original comment.

 - Verification Steps: 1.
 User accesses the application 2.
 User navigates to the home page by clicking either Explore or Home 3.
 User clicks on a category 4.
 User clicks on a group 5.
-User clicks on blog posts 6.
-User should be able to view comments on blog posts 7.
-User should be able to view and reply to comments that are connected to a blog post by hitting the reply button.
+User should be able to view comments on the group 6.
+User should be able to reply to comments by hitting the reply button.

+- Reasoning for REVISED: We revised this requirement's verbiage to match the location of where it's located in the application--group tab--and not on blog posts.

-52. **COMPLETE** The system should only display the three most recent comments unless “load more comments” is pressed.
+52. **REVISED** The system should only display the three most recent comments unless “load more comments” is pressed.

 - Verification Steps: 1.
 User accesses the application 2.
 User navigates to the home page by clicking either Explore or Home 3.
 User clicks on a category 4.
 User clicks on a group 5.
-User clicks on blog posts 6.
-User should be able to view the three most recent comments on the blog post 7.
+User should be able to view the three most recent comments on the group 7.
 If the user presses the load more comments button, the user should be able to see all the comments on the blog post.

+- Reasoning for REVISED: We revised this requirement's verbiage to match the location of where it's located in the application--group tab--and not on blog posts.

 53. **COMPLETE** Users should be able to save the group so they can return to the page at a later date (through the my groups page) by clicking on the save button.
 Once saved, you can click it again to unsave.